 Moreover, the labour market in Bogota shows certain singularities.
-In 2013, 64% of workers were men and only 36% were women, the majority of jobs are formal, but the rate of informality remains at 35.6%, according to the definition given by the ILO in 2003.
-The jobs are mainly located in the commercial sector; in 2013, the vast majority of individuals are private sector employees (49%) or self-employed (35%), and a small percentage work in the public sector (4.5%).
+In 2013, 64% of workers were men and only 36% were women, most jobs are formal, but the rate of informality remains at 35.6%, according to the definition given by the ILO in 2003.
+The jobs are mainly located in the commercial sector; in 2013, most individuals are employees in the private sector (49%) or self-employed (35%), and a small percentage work in the public sector (4.5%).
+Table 1 shows the distribution of Bogotás workers in 2013 by sector of activity and firm size.